Sahil-cmd/cam2ros/CONTRIBUTING.md

 2. You may be asked to make some revisions.
 3. Once approved, your changes will be merged into the main branch.

-Thank you for helping improve the `camera_publisher` package!
+Thank you for helping improve the `cam2ros` package!